usarscotus/legal-directory/frap/rule_10.md

 (i) the order must be in writing;

-(ii) if the cost of the transcript is to be paid by the United States under the Criminal Justice Act, the order must so state; and
+&nbsp;&nbsp;(ii) if the cost of the transcript is to be paid by the United States under the Criminal Justice Act, the order must so state; and

-(iii) the appellant must, within the same period, file a copy of the order with the district clerk; or
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) the appellant must, within the same period, file a copy of the order with the district clerk; or

 &nbsp;&nbsp;&nbsp;&nbsp;(B) file a certificate stating that no transcript will be ordered.